paid for by your local Italian Health Service office (ASL)

 In Italy, the ASL office must decide within 20 days, after which the request will be considered accepted.

 Once you have gotten the prescription and the authorization of the ASL, you can request the medical device provider to proceed with the provision of Opponent.
 Make sure the orthopaedic shop intends to provide you with Opponent, not another AFO.
-Opponent will be shipped to the orthopaedic shop, ready for pick-up in few days.
+Opponent will be shipped to the orthopaedic shop by courier.

 WARNING!
-From the moment the orthopaedic shop irreversibly modifies Opponent, it can no longer be returned to us at VivacSo.
+From the moment the orthopaedic shop irreversibly modifies Opponent, it can no longer be returned to VivacSo.

 We will advise the professional to have you try it on initially without irreversibly modifying it, and to contact us by telephone if in doubt.